 The delegates from congregations of the Florida-Georgia District have had enough!
 And so they passed a resolution with directives — a plan that addresses the Synod’s budget AND special appeals such that there will be no more cloaking of Synod’s finances.

-FL-GA REJECTED MATT’S ATTEMPT TO BE PASTOR’S SUPERVISOR
+FL-GA REJECTED HARRISON’S ATTEMPT TO BE PASTOR’S SUPERVISOR

 “With 92.8% of the vote (154-12!) the resolution passes…”

 Again, with these words (and an overwhelming majority vote) the Florida-Georgia District passed a resolution memorializing Synod regarding the maelstrom that surrounds the Ecclesiastical Supervision issue that has arisen within Synod since the Synodical Convention in 2016.
 The Florida-Georgia District has resolved: